-To obtain a tax ID number, also known as a Employer Identification Number (EIN), you can complete an online application on the IRS website.
-There is no filing fee required.
+To obtain a tax ID number, also known as an Employer Identification Number (EIN), you can complete an online application on the IRS website.
+There is no filing fee.

 Do I need a business license to sell on Etsy in Wisconsin?

 In Wisconsin, in order to sell products on Etsy, you need a seller's permit.
 This means that your business needs to be registered with the Wisconsin Department of Revenue.
 This permit is required because each time you sell any products as a business, you need to charge taxes.

 How do I get a seller's permit in Wisconsin?